MicrosoftDocs/biztalk-docs/his/install-and-config-guides/server-to-server-migration-2020.md

       SNACFG.exe #c:\Files\HIS_Migrate\System\Config\com.cfg /print > HISconfig.txt
       ```

-  2. In the command file, change the server name from the existing server name to the new server name.
+  2. If the new server has a different name, edit HISconfig.txt and replace all instances of the old name with the new name.

   3. Install Host Integration Server 2020 or 2016.
 Don't run the Configuration Wizard.